sylvest00/Getting_Cleaning_Data_Coursera_JHU/README.md

 > data_df$fBodyGyro_bandsEnergy_1_8_3[1:5]
 [1] -0.9999554 -0.9999089 -0.9998701 -0.9998773 -0.9998711

+Please note in the above code block that the first 5 values in each of these 3 columns (previously with the same name) are in fact different.

 Next, all columns that end in "mean", "std", "mean_XYZ", or "std_XYZ", were extracted and bound to a data frame, MS_df_fin, that contained the subject ID and activity ID vectors.
 The numeric activity ID's were changed to their corresponding character labels.
+Also, repetative terms in the column names were removed.

 Then, MS_df_fin was grouped by subject ID and activity ID using the group_by function.